better-xcloud/docs/docs/remote-play.md

 ## Set up Remote Play on Xbox

 1. Follow this [official guide](https://support.xbox.com/en-US/help/games-apps/game-setup-and-play/how-to-set-up-remote-play) to enable the Remote Play feature on your Xbox.

 2. Setup [port-forwarding](https://support.xbox.com/en-US/help/hardware-network/connect-network/network-ports-used-xbox-live) on your network.

-!!! note
+3. Open port `9002` if you want to use Remote Play when not using the home network.
-    You'll also need to open `port 9002` if you want to use Remote Play when not using the home network.
+  If it doesn't work, try to open port `4838` and `5050`, especially when you're streaming from an Xbox One.

 ## Enable the Remote Play feature in Better xCloud
 1. Open Better xCloud's settings.
 2. Check the "Enable Remote Play feature" checkbox.
 3. Reload the page.
-4. Open the settings again and you'll see the "Remote Play" button.
+4. Now you'll see the "Remote Play" button next to your profile picture.